 Mon Repos Palace

 Located where the Ancient Town of Paleopolis used to be, Mon Repos Palace was built by the British commissioner of the Ionian islands, Friedrich Adam in 1831.
-Mon Repos palace has a historical significance, as it was where prince Philip, the Duke of Edinburgh and husband of the queen of England, Elizabeth II was born.
-It was also where princess Sissy was hosted, when she fell in love with Corfu and decided to build Achillion Palace.
+Mon Repos, meaning "my rest", has a historical significance, as it was where prince Philip, the Duke of Edinburgh and husband of the queen of England, Elizabeth II was born.
+It was also where princess Sissy was lodged, when she fell in love with Corfu and decided to build Achillion Palace.
 Mon Repos now houses the Museum of Paleopolis, while there are over 2,000 plants thriving at its garden.